lsst/rsp_lsst_io/docs/guides/notebooks/faq/index.rst

 These tutorials contain executable examples of the commands required to access and analyze data.
 All Rubin/LSST users should feel free to copy and paste from the provided tutorials.

-Anyone new to Python and looking to learn more might benefit from this `Python for Beginners <https://www.python.org/about/gettingstarted>`_ website (which includes links to tutorial in a variety of languages), or this Community Forum thread where Rubin/LSST users can share `resources for python beginners <https://community.lsst.org/t/5975>`_.
+Anyone new to Python and looking to learn more might benefit from this `Python for Beginners <https://www.python.org/about/gettingstarted>`_ website (which includes links to tutorials in a variety of languages), or this Community Forum thread where Rubin/LSST users can share `resources for python beginners <https://community.lsst.org/t/5975>`_.
 Web searches for "python ..." are usually pretty successful too.